-It can be made worse by a range of different triggers and it varies from person to person.
+It can be made worse by a range of different triggers and these vary from person to person.

 "For those whose rosacea intensifies in winter it is likely that the cold weather is responsible, though it is worth considering stress might be a contributing factor - particularly around the holiday season," according to Matt.

 He advises: "Make sure you dress appropriately when going out in the cold.
 It is particularly important to cover your face, make use of hats, scarves and moisturisers to make sure that you don't leave your skin unprotected against the elements."